bayleyegn100/Tech-Blog/README.md

 ## Description

-This app is built post, edit, delete and comment a blogpost.
+This app is built to post, edit, delete and comment a blogpost.
 To perform those activities a user should have to signup and login by using a credential information.
 I used diffrent technologies including express, mysql2, seed, Javascript, HTML, CSS, a software registry and software package manager and installer called Node Package Manager (npm)node.js and other relevant node.js frameworks.

 ![Transaction during online](Img/Homepage.jpg)